tsackton/ratite-genomics/README.md

 Comparative genomics of paleognaths
 ===============

--Tim Sackton (tsackton at oeb.harvard.edu)
+- Tim Sackton (tsackton at oeb.harvard.edu)
--Michele Clamp (mclamp at g.harvard.edu)
+- Michele Clamp (mclamp at g.harvard.edu)
--Scott Edwards (sedwards at oeb.harvard.edu)
+- Scott Edwards (sedwards at oeb.harvard.edu)

 Scripts and other material for the assembly and analysis of ratite genomes.
 This is a work